metashot/kraken2/README.md

   abundance across all samples for each taxonomic level.

 ## System requirements
+Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
+For some of the steps in the pipeline, if the job exits with an error it will automatically resubmit with higher requests (see ``process.config``).

+You can customize the compute resources that the pipeline requests by either:
+- setting the global parameters ``--max_cpus``, ``--max_memory`` and
+  ``--max_time``, or
+- creating a custom config file, or
+- modifying the ``process.config`` file.

+### Kraken2
 Kraken 2 requires enough free memory to hold the index in RAM.
 If the index size is 47 GB (standard database, 2020/09/19) you will need slightly more  than that free in RAM (set the ``--max_memory`` parameter to ``64.GB``).